 But, our culture still has a tendency to relegate individuals with a disability into “second class” status, or simply not think about them at all.

 Recently, I was asked to complete a survey on diversity within our board of directors.
 I was asked about representation of various ethnic and cultural backgrounds, genders, and race, but not about (dis)ability.

 And while it is crucial that we expand our representation on our board, it is also significant that our organization has a board that is 100% people who are either caregivers, have a disability, or both.
 Diversity includes disability.

 And why should our society include people with disabilities?
 Why should we care?
 ADA passed.
 We have IEPs and 504 plans and IDEA.
 Isn’t that good enough?

-I believe that diversity, including disability, teaches all of us that the value of life does not lie in existing within the majority and adhering to the norms, but that a much deeper, immutable, and inherent worth saturates us from the moment we arrive on this planet until the moment we step off from it again.
-We all have a purpose.
-We all belong.
+I believe that diversity, including disability, teaches all of us that the value of life does not lie in existing within the majority and adhering to the norms.
+Instead, a much deeper, immutable, and inherent worth saturates us from the moment we arrive on this planet until the moment we step off from it again.